 - Preventive screenings are critical.

-- The American Cancer Society recommends these screenings for most adults: colorectal, prostate, mammogram and cervical – PAP/pelvic.
+- The American Cancer Society recommends these screenings for most adults: colorectal, prostate, Lung, mammogram and cervical – PAP/pelvic.
 Learn what the screening guidelines are for each, and sign up for an e-reminder to keep you on track.

 - A cancer-related check-up each year also is important.